 In this shoemaking post, I will explain to you why a shoe basic pattern is important in shoemaking, what is basic shoe pattern and what types of basic patterns exist in shoemaking.
-I focus a lot on shoe pattern makng in each of my shoe making course and basic pattern is the primery shoe pattern in making of shoes.
+I focus a lot on shoe pattern making in each of my shoe making courses and the basic pattern is the primary shoe pattern in the making of shoes.

 Now, let’s start from the beginning.

 You have one shoe last and, of course, you want to make different shoe models using the same shoe last.

 When you want to make a new shoe model on this last (as it should be), you do it all over again and then check your masking tape pattern again.

-So, each time, when you are making a new shoe design, you waste valuable time to check your masking tape pattern until you get it right.
+So, each time, when you are making a new shoe design, you waste valuable time checking your masking tape pattern until you get it right.

 Make your basic shoe pattern to work smart

 Now I want to ask you, why you should spend your time and efforts on the same shoemaking process if you can work smart instead?